 “Video is the fastest growing format on our platform right now, and the one most likely to get people talking,” Pete Davies, director of product management at LinkedIn, told TechCrunch.

 On LinkedIn, where comments are the holy grail of social currency, things that get people talking are things that spread.
-Any marketer already on LinkedIn looking for an advantage beyond paying to promote posts need look no further than video.
+Any marketer already on LinkedIn looking for an advantage beyond paying to promote posts needs to look no further than video.

 - 1.Benefits of LinkedIn Video